The Stochastic-Quantum Correspondence

-Looking forward, it would be interesting to see what implications the stochastic-quantum correspondence could have for both phenomenological stochastic processes, like those in biology or finance, as well as for future work in fundamental physics, like quantum gravity.
+Future work will address questions of locality and causation.
+Looking forward, it would also be interesting to see what implications the stochastic-quantum correspondence could have for both phenomenological stochastic processes, like those in biology or finance, as well as for future work in fundamental physics, like quantum gravity.

 More broadly, by recasting the Hilbert-space formulation of quantum theory as merely a convenient way to represent a large class of stochastic processes, one opens the door to searching for totally different representations that might look nothing at all like Hilbert spaces and that could allow for the construction of more general kinds of stochastic processes.
-Perhaps one could even find a way to generalize beyond stochastic processes altogether. work.
+Perhaps one could even find a way to generalize the theory beyond stochastic processes altogether.